explainers-by-googlers/cross-origin-storage/README.md

 ### Eviction

-Browser should likely treat resources in the COFS under the same conditions as if they were [`persist()`]([https://storage.spec.whatwg.org/#dom-storagemanager-persisted](https://storage.spec.whatwg.org/#dom-storagemanager-persist))ed as per the Storage Living Standard.
+Browsers should likely treat resources in the COFS under the same conditions as if they were [`persist()`]([https://storage.spec.whatwg.org/#dom-storagemanager-persisted](https://storage.spec.whatwg.org/#dom-storagemanager-persist))ed as per the Storage Living Standard.

+User agents are envisioned to offer a manual UI for the user to see and modify what resources are stored in the COFS and, based on stored information about the origins having used a resource, decide to delete a resource from the COFS.

 ### Out-of-bounds access